Professional development books can make a big difference to your working life.

 7) Range: How Generalists Triumph in a Specialised World - David Epstein

 A welcome rebuttal to today’s reliance on highly specific and specialised skills, this book reveals how a varied education can lead to the same success - if not more - than a tightly-focused one.
 Are you getting enough range in your career education, or is your focus so narrow you’re leaving yourself with limited options?

 "From the '10,000 hours rule' to the power of Tiger parenting, we have been taught that success in any field requires early specialization and many hours of deliberate practice.
 And, worse, that if you dabble or delay, you'll never catch up with those who got a head start.
 This is completely wrong.”

-In fact, we mentioned this in our Top Ten HR Books post, but it’s such a valuable concept with regards to learning, it’s worth revisiting.
+In fact, we mentioned this in our Top Ten Books on Company Culture post, but it’s such a valuable concept with regards to learning, it’s worth revisiting.

 As well as educational diversity, we could all benefit from more cognitive diversity.
 This is the theory behind Matthew Syed’s bestseller about the virtues of cultivating differing viewpoints, both within yourself and your company:

 “The success of organisations, as well as societies, depends on harnessing our differences in pursuit of our vital interests.”

 He has a fascinating journalistic style that helps you get a deep understanding of the concepts without overloading you with neuroscience jargon.